 Did you know Philodendron means Love Tree?

-Philodendron(fi·luh·den·druhn) name is a combination of the Greek words “Philo” which means love or affection, and “dendron” means tree.
+Philodendron(fi·luh·den·druhn) name is a combination of the Greek words “Philo” which means love or affection, and “dendron” which means tree.

 The Philodendron plant is more famous for its large green foliage than its flower.
 It requires extreme patience, love, and hard work for Philodendron to bloom.